-In the daily operation of Anqi CMS, we often use the Markdown editor to enrich content display, which allows us to conveniently format articles, insert code examples, and even mathematical formulas and flowcharts.However, this convenience also comes with potential security risks, especially when dealing with Markdown content submitted by users and dynamically embedding it into JavaScript code snippets on web pages.escapejsThe filter becomes especially important, as it acts like an invisible barrier, silently protecting the security of our website.
+In the daily operation of AnQi CMS, we often use the Markdown editor to enrich the content display, which allows us to conveniently format articles, insert code examples, and even mathematical formulas and flowcharts.However, this convenience is also accompanied by potential security risks, especially when dealing with Markdown content submitted by users and dynamically embedding it into web page JavaScript code fragments.At this moment, understand and use correctlyescapejsThe filter is particularly important, as it acts like an invisible barrier, silently guarding the security of our website.

 Why do we needescapejsFilter?

-Consider a scenario, our Markdown content contains the following HTML snippet (which could be the result of Markdown rendering):
+Consider a scenario, our Markdown content contains the following HTML snippet (which may be the rendered result of Markdown):

 <p>这是一段内容</p><script>alert('XSS攻击!');</script><p>更多内容</p>

-If we want to dynamically display this content using JavaScript to somedivfor example:
+If we want to dynamically display this content using JavaScript to somedivsuch as:

 var content = "{{ article.Content }}"; // 假设article.Content是未经处理的Markdown渲染结果